msveshnikov/nexus-autocode/README.md

 -   Knowledge base for common issues and best practices
 -   Interactive tutorials and onboarding guides
 -   Version-controlled documentation

-### Security and Compliance

--   End-to-end encryption for sensitive data
--   Role-based access control (RBAC)
--   Audit logging for all system actions
--   GDPR and CCPA compliance features
--   Regular security audits and penetration testing

 ### Monitoring and Observability